Looking For The Best Survival Knife? You’re In The Right Place

 Batoning with a knife is a brutal test.

-I tried batoning with a high-quality folding knife once, and it destroyed the springs and clips within 5 minutes.
+I tried batoning with a high-quality folding knife once and it destroyed the spring with the 3rd strike!

-Don’t get me wrong, folder knives are awesome, and I carry a Kershaw Onion folder daily.
+A folder is awesome, and I carry a Kershaw Onion daily.

 But they are not advisable for serious survival.